Quick Reference

 BETWEEN

-Match a range of values (inclusive).
+Match a range of values (inclusive of both ends).

 SELECT * FROM employees